ayalbark/mdef/docs/deliverables/living-with-your-own-ideas-oct30.md

 I did a pretty bad job being a sly detective.
 My subject (Heba) figured out pretty quickly that I was following her.

 Her prosthesis of choice was a role of blue tape.
-At first glance it didn't give me much to work with in terms of judging her, so I decided to pay attention to her behavior.
+At first glance it didn't give me much to work with in terms of judging her, so I decided to pay attention to her words and behavior.

 ![Heba tape 1](../images/HebaTape1.JPG)

-I think that the tape was purely aesthetic.
-She never used it once to tape anything.
-Instead, it was a symbol of how she wanted to be observed: as someone who sticks with things and brings others close to her.

 First she talked about wanting to bring lunch to class, so she ended up cooking for 3 hours the night before, even though it would have been easier to just buy lunch.
 Sounds like something someone who sticks with things would do.